 AGGRESSIVE MALE PROBOSCIS MONKEY SHOWS OFF

-In the middle of the last video the big male Proboscis right opposite to me hurdled past me like a streak of lightning, and in an explosion of rage thundered across the viewing stage, swiped angrily at our 3 umbrellas, then jumped on them and smashed them to pieces on the wood floor!!!
+What the ?!$(*&)?
+In the middle of the last video the big male Proboscis standing right opposite to me suddenly hurdled past me like a streak of lightning, and in an explosion of rage thundered across the viewing stage, swiped angrily at our 3 umbrellas, then jumped on them and smashed them to pieces on the wood floor!!!

-Then he jumped up on the tin roof making a resounding noise, then swiftly sped by us, and in 5 seconds it was all over and he was back with his family.
-His speed was astonishing; it was like a streak of light.
+Then he jumped up on the tin roof making a resounding noise that echoed wildly across the jungle, then swiftly sped by us back to the platform, and in 5 seconds it was all over, and he was back with his family.
+His speed was astonishing; it was like a streak of light in each direction.

 *The Proboscis Monkeys are found in only one place in the entire world – Borneo.